AlessandroStaffolani/traffic-sign-recognition/README.md

 ## 1) Classification application
 This python application can be executed in two different ways:
-1. **interactive mode** (-m 0): application will start with an interactive menu that can be used to execute an action and after that action, ask for the next one.
+1. **interactive mode** (-m 0): the application will start with an interactive menu, which can be used to execute an action and, after that action, ask for the next one.
-2. **script mode** (-m 1 -a [actions]): application will execute a sequence of actions and at the end will stop the execution
+2. **script mode** (-m 1 -a [actions]): the application will execute a sequence of actions and, at the end, will stop the execution

 ### Possible actions
 | **CODE** | **DESCRIPTION**                        |